Tutorial: Configure SAP SuccessFactors to Active Directory user provisioning

 Enable and launch user provisioning

 By default when you turn on the provisioning service, it will initiate provisioning operations for all users in scope.
 If there are errors in the mapping or SuccessFactors data issues, then the provisioning job might fail and go into the quarantine state.
-To avoid this, as a best practice, we recommend configuring Source Object Scope filter and testing your attribute mappings with a few test users before launching the full sync for all users.
+To avoid this, as a best practice, we recommend configuring Source Object Scope filter and testing your attribute mappings with a few test users using on-demand provisioning before launching the full sync for all users.
 Once you have verified that the mappings work and are giving you the desired results, then you can either remove the filter or gradually expand it to include more users.

 This operation will start the initial sync, which can take a variable number of hours depending on how many users are in the SuccessFactors tenant.
 You can check the progress bar to the track the progress of the sync cycle.